quarks-team/Projeto-Integrador-SPCGrafeno-BD/README.md

 ### Column Details:

 - **`result_id`**: This is a unique identifier for each entry in the table, generated automatically using the `gen_random_uuid()` function.
 It ensures that each result can be uniquely referenced.

-- **`entry_date`**: Represents the date when the input variables were processed and the score was calculated.
-This field is required and helps track when the data was handled.

 - **`final_score`**: The final score given to the endorser based on the input variables.
 The score is an integer value and reflects the endorser's overall rating or performance.